StatisticalRethinkingJulia/StatisticalRethinking.jl/README.md

 This package contains Julia versions of selected `code snippets` and `mcmc models` contained in the R package "rethinking" associated with the book [Statistical Rethinking](https://xcelab.net/rm/statistical-rethinking/) by Richard McElreath.

+As stated many times by the author in his [online lectures](https://www.youtube.com/watch?v=ENxTrFf9a7c&list=PLDcUM9US4XdNM4Edgs7weiyIguLSToZRI), this package is not intended to take away the hands-on component of the course.
+The clips are just meant to get you going but learning means experimenting, in this case using Julia and Stan.

 ## Important note

 Over the next 2 months (until March 2020) I'm planning to update StatisticalRethinking.jl to reflect the changes in the 2nd edition of the book.
 At the same time (but this will likely take longer) I'll also expand coverage of chapters 5 and beyond.